Fundraising is not one conversation. It is a hundred tiny actions done consistently.

 Daily action view.

-and watch meetings grow without adding chaos.
+Fix one number each week, and meetings grow without adding chaos.

 Sources